shridharkawalkar/E-Employee-proj/README.md

-Built With :-
+Built With

-Django- The web framework used
+    Django - The web framework used
-Python – Coding language
+    Python - Programming language
-Pycharm - Used to develope the project
+    Pycharm- Editor used